vertelab/odootools/README.md

 # odootools for Ubuntu 20.04

-Tools to help manage an Odoo installation.
+Tools to help to install and manage an Odoo installation.

 ## Prerequisites